 Find all latest updates for ferry travel and coronavirus in Italy.
 Learn about the new ferry travel measures and read our tips to sail with confidence!

 The port of Naples and Mount Vesuvius in the background

-If you want to travel by ferry between the Italian regions or sail abroad, you should make sure you are aware of the Covid-19 restrictions in force in Italy.
-In fact, on some routes, Covid-19 certifications may be required.
+If you want to travel by ferry between different Italian regions or sail abroad, make sure you are aware of the Covid-19 restrictions in force in Italy.

 Check out the latest updates for ferry travel within, to and from Italy: